 How It Works

 The application process is the same whether you are interested in the HLS Graduate Student Block or you would prefer another HUH apartment.
 In either case, you begin by submitting an online application.
 If you apply during the main application season (March 1 – May 1) you will be assigned to specific View and Select windows.
 The View and Select period runs from the beginning of May through early June.
 This is when the general HUH inventory is largest and includes apartments with lease start dates varying from early June to early September.
 Note: families with children (documentation may be required) are given priority and will be assigned to the first View and Select window, where HLS block apartments will be available.

 Please click here to learn more about how the application and selection processes work.

 HLS Graduate Student Block Note

 After the first View and Select window closes, students do not need to wait for their assigned View and Select window to apply for block apartments in Terry Terrace and/or 29 Garden St. Once the first View and Select window closes, all unrented block apartments in Terry Terrace and 29 Garden St. will get moved to the “Currently Available” list on May 11.
 At this time, all the remaining HLS block apartments in Terry Terrace and 29 Garden St can be chosen by any HLS student regardless of their assigned View and Select window.

 HUH offers a number of furnished units and pet-friendly units (breed and weight restrictions apply).
-As of July 1, 2014, all properties will be non-smoking.
+All properties are non-smoking.

 In addition, HUH offers 120 traditional residence hall units in the Cronkhite Graduate Center.